waynezhang/app-store-connect-notifier/README.md

 #### Slack Notifier

-Slack notifier sends changes to a specific channel of slack.
+Slack notifier sends app status changes to a specific channel of slack.

 ```json
 {